SmingHub/Sming/commandHandler.md

 When the websocket open request has queryparameter "command=true" command processing is enabled

 ##usage##
-The usage of CommandProcessor is the same for all imnplemenations, except for specific requirements.
+The usage of CommandProcessor is the same for all implementations, except for specific requirements.
 Commandprocesor options implemented are :
 - Verbose -> sets display of welcome message
 - Prompt -> set prompt string